major/major.io/content/posts/2021/2021-04-22-free-resources-for-the-stock-market.md

 categories:
 - Blog Posts
 date: '2021-04-22'
-description: Investing in stock or trading options is complicated, but there are plenty of free resources available to make research easier.
+summary: Investing in stock or trading options is complicated, but there are plenty of free resources available to make research easier.
 images:
 - images/2021-04-22-free-stock-market-resources-vienna.jpg